-Volunteers play an important role in our Trust by providing additional services to our patients and supporting our work in a variety of ways.
-Volunteers can offer a wide range of skills and experience and are highly valued.
+Volunteers play an important role in our Trust by providing additional services to our patients and supporting the Trust’s work in a variety of ways.

 People volunteer for lots of different reasons.
-You may want to use your free time in an enjoyable and positive way, to ‘give something back’ to a service which has helped you or someone you know.
-You may want to share your knowledge and experience, meet new people or gain valuable experience for work or further education.
+For instance they may be wanting to use their free time in an enjoyable and positive way, to ‘give something back’ to a service which has helped them or someone they know, to share their knowledge and experience, to meet new people or to gain valuable experience for work or further education.

-- Drivers - to take patients to and from appointments, groups, home visits, discharges etc
+- Drivers – to take patients to and fro appointments, groups, home visits, discharges etc

 - Befrienders/ward activity helpers – visiting patients on the wards, chatting, playing games

-- Committee members/trustees for our Friends of Mental Health – attending meetings, helping with fund-raising (Maidstone and Canterbury)
+- Committee members/trustees for our Friends of Mental Health – attending meetings, helping with fund-raising (Maidstone & Canterbury)

 - Café helper – preparing and serving food, supporting our patient helpers in our café (Maidstone)